sitewhere/sitewhere.github.io/userguide/tenant/tenant-configuration.md

 Each tenant has its own configuration file which inherits from the global configuration via Spring context inhertance.
 This allows globally defined beans to be accessed by the individial tenant configurations.
-The Spring XML configuration file for a tenant is located in **conf/sitewhere/xxx-tenant.xml** (where *xxx* is the tenant id).
+The Spring XML configuration file for a tenant is located in **conf/sitewhere/tenants/xxx/sitewhere-tenant.xml** (where **xxx** is the tenant id).
 Each tenant has its own device data and configurable processing pipeline.
 The tenant configuration file uses Spring beans and a custom schema like the global configuration, but with a different schema targeted at tenant-specific features:

+**NOTE: Tenant configuration changed in SiteWhere 1.5.0 to use a separate folder per tenant.
+Previous versions used a single file per tenant with all resources being shared.**

 {% highlight xml %}
 <?xml version="1.0" encoding="UTF-8"?>